jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 Humility exalteth man to the heaven of glory and power, whilst pride abaseth him to the depths of wretchedness and degradation.
 (TB KF)

+They who are the beloved of God, in whatever place they gather and whomsoever they may meet, must evince, in their attitude towards God, and in the manner of their celebration of His praise and glory, such humility and submissiveness that every atom of the dust beneath their feet may attest the depth of their devotion.
+The conversation carried by these holy souls should be informed with such power that these same atoms of dust will be thrilled by its influence.
+They should conduct themselves in such manner that the earth upon which they tread may never be allowed to address to them such words as these: “I am to be preferred above you.
+For witness, how patient I am in bearing the burden which the husbandman layeth upon me.
+I am the instrument that continually imparteth unto all beings the blessings with which He Who is the Source of all grace hath entrusted me.
+Notwithstanding the honor conferred upon me, and the unnumbered evidences of my wealth—a wealth that supplieth the needs of all creation—behold the measure of my humility, witness with what absolute submissiveness I allow myself to be trodden beneath the feet of men....”
+(G V)

+[re. the "true seeker"] He must never seek to exalt himself above any one, must wash away from the tablet of his heart every trace of pride and vain-glory, must cling unto patience and resignation, observe silence and refrain from idle talk.
+For the tongue is a smoldering fire, and excess of speech a deadly poison.
+Material fire consumeth the body, whereas the fire of the tongue devoureth both heart and soul.
+The force of the former lasteth but for a time, whilst the effects of the latter endureth a century. (...)

+That seeker should, also, regard backbiting as grievous error, and keep himself aloof from its dominion, inasmuch as backbiting quencheth the light of the heart, and extinguisheth the life of the soul.
+(CXXV)

+IDEALISM

+Great is the station of man.
+Great must also be his endeavours for the rehabilitation of the world and the well-being of nations.
+(TB LM)

+INDUSTRIOUSNESS

+To engage in some
+profession is highly commendable, for when occupied with work one is less likely to dwell on the unpleasant aspects of life.
+(TB LM)

 JUSTICE